Sony and Honda to debut first joint car project at CES

-(Pocket-lint) - The company formed by both Sony and Honda - Sony Honda Mobility - will debut its first project at CES 2023 in January.
+The company formed by both Sony and Honda - Sony Honda Mobility - will debut its first project at CES 2023 in January.

 It has posted a brief teaser video on YouTube [above], plus a tweet from the company account highlighting the premiere of its "world reveal" during the Sony press conference at CES on Wednesday 4 January.